rmusser01/Infosec_Reference/Draft/Red-Teaming.md

 		* A stealthy Python based backdoor that uses Twitter (Direct Messages) as a command and control server This project has been inspired by Gcat which does the same but using a Gmail account.
 	* [Instegogram](https://github.com/endgameinc/instegogram)
 	* [WSC2](https://github.com/Arno0x/WSC2)
-		* WSC2 is a PoC of using the WebSockets and a browser process to serve as a C2 communication channel between an agent, running on the target system, and a controller acting as the actuel C2 server.
+		* WSC2 is a PoC of using the WebSockets and a browser process to serve as a C2 communication channel between an agent, running on the target system, and a controller acting as the actual C2 server.
 * PoCs
 	* [RemoteRecon](https://github.com/xorrior/RemoteRecon)
 		* RemoteRecon provides the ability to execute post-exploitation capabilities against a remote host, without having to expose your complete toolkit/agent.
 Often times as operator's we need to compromise a host, just so we can keylog or screenshot (or some other miniscule task) against a person/host of interest.
 Why should you have to push over beacon, empire, innuendo, meterpreter, or a custom RAT to the target?
 This increases the footprint that you have in the target environment, exposes functionality in your agent, and most likely your C2 infrastructure.
 An alternative would be to deploy a secondary agent to targets of interest and collect intelligence.
 Then store this data for retrieval at your discretion.
 If these compromised endpoints are discovered by IR teams, you lose those endpoints and the information you've collected, but nothing more.